 Special Facilities.
-College programs are supplemented by several special laboratories, including the computer-aided design and graphics lab; the high-bay research lab; the lighting lab; the solar research lab; the solar roofdeck work area; an extensive shop equipped to handle wood, plastic, and metal; the Herberger Center for Design Excellence; and the Joint Urban Design Program, which also has a studio at the ASU Downtown Center.
+College programs are supplemented by several special laboratories, including the computer-aided design and graphics lab; the high-bay research lab; the light-ing lab; the solar research lab; the solar roofdeck work area; an extensive shop equipped to handle wood, plastic, and metal; the Herberger Center for Design Research; InnovationSpace, an interdisciplinary product development laboratory; and the Joint Urban Design Program, which also has a studio at the Downtown Center at ASU.
 The Media Center includes traditional graphics and audiovisual equipment as well as portable gear.
 The slide collection, with more than 100,000 images, is available for instructional use, and the college maintains an array of materials testing equipment.

 Lower-Division Programs.
 A new or transfer student who has been admitted to the university and has selected a college major is admitted to the lower-division program of his or her choice.
 A separate application procedure is required for entry to upper-division programs and graduate programs.
 Acceptance into lower-division programs does not guarantee acceptance to upper-division programs.
-Acceptance into lower-division programs requires a TOEFL score of 500 or higher for international students whose native language is not English.
+Acceptance into lower-division programs requires a TOEFL score